Skip to main content

 return None

-A* Search is a search algorithm that combines the best of Breadth First Search and Greedy Best First Search.
+A* Search combines the best of Breadth First Search and Greedy Best First Search.
 As it explores, it keeps track of the cost of the path to each node.
 This cost is the sum of the cost of the path to the parent node and the cost of the action that led to the child node.
 Keeping track of this cost allows A* Search to find the shortest path to the goal state while still exploring the search space with a heuristic to help.
 This algorithm is often slower than Greedy Best First Search, but it is guaranteed to find the shortest path to the goal state.

 def a_star_search(heuristicFunction, startPuzzle, solutionPuzzle = "12345678-"):